Jack Gallagher (composer): Personal life

-Gallagher’s wife, April, taught at The College of Wooster, Ohio, Nursery School from 2000 to 2012; his daughter, Kelly, Pharm.D. from the University of Pittsburgh, is a clinical pharmacist at the University of Pittsburgh Medical Center; his son, Ryan, a graduate of The Juilliard School and Cornell University, is a composer and member of the visiting faculty at Southeast Missouri State University.
-Gallagher’s twin grandsons, Jack and Thomas, live in Pittsburgh, PA.
+Gallagher's wife, April, taught at The College of Wooster, Ohio, Nursery School from 2000 to 2012 and piano in her home studio from 1977 until 2012; his daughter, Kelly, Pharm.D. from the University of Pittsburgh, is Director of Field Medical Outcomes and Analytics at Pfizer; his son, Ryan, a graduate of The Juilliard School and Cornell University, is a composer and served previously as a member of the visiting faculties at Southeast Missouri State University and Western Oregon University.
+Gallagher's twin grandsons, Jack and Thomas, and his granddaughter, Grace, live in Pittsburgh, PA.